December 2022: HSGPV is editing this page, as links are out-dated. Your patience is appreciated.

 Major centres in Ukraine and Poland to help orient researchers.
 Designed by HSGPV.
 Please contact us for errors.
 Note: Google Maps is not viewable unless the app is open.

 Volhynia Settlements, courtesy of Sandy Schilling Payne, as per her website, Germans from Russia Settlement Maps.
-Sandy was very generous in sharing her map data (1015 settlements) with HSGPV and showing us how to further refine the locations by parish, which we have colour-coded.
+Sandy was very generous in sharing her map data (1015 settlements) with HSGPV and show showing us how to further refine the location by parish, which we have colour-coded.

 HSGPV thanks Sandy Schilling Payne for her generosity!

 Sandy’s map tutorial, a 14-minute video, on Germans from Russia Settlement Maps home page is applicable to our map.